jiaotilizi/libUART/README.md

 Arg | Description
 --- | -----------
 *uart* | The *uart_t* object
-*c* | The retruned char
+*c* | The returned character

 #### Return:
-On success, the number of transmited bytes will be returned.
+On success, the number of received bytes will be returned.
 On error, *-1* will be returned.

 ```c
 int libUART_set_baud(uart_t *uart, int baud);